Evidence Level

 Frequently asked questions about Pycnogenol® (French Maritime Pine Bark)

-Reported potential side effects may include: Very well tolerated; 40+ year safety record with no serious adverse events across 300+ studies Mild GI discomfort (nausea, stomach upset) in small percentage — take with meals to minimize Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Pycnogenol is well tolerated at studied doses.
+Reported effects can include: Very well tolerated; 40+ year safety record with no serious adverse events across 300+ studies Mild GI discomfort (nausea, stomach upset) in small percentage — take with meals to minimize It may also interact with some medications.
+Pycnogenol is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin, aspirin) — Pycnogenol® inhibits platelet aggregation; additive anticoagulant effects; monitor INR and bleeding risk Antihypertensive medications — additive blood pressure-lowering; monitor blood pressure; potential to reduce medication requirements Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Anticoagulants (warfarin, aspirin) — Pycnogenol® inhibits platelet aggregation; additive anticoagulant effects; monitor INR and bleeding risk Antihypertensive medications — additive blood pressure-lowering; monitor blood pressure; potential to reduce medication requirements If you take prescription medication, check with a pharmacist or doctor before using it.